Vĩnh Long province: Economy

 Prawns and the Basa and Tra catfish are among the many types of fish that exist in abundance in the waters of Vĩnh Long.
 Its rich, fertile soil makes Vĩnh Long an ideal location for the growing of many exotic and delicious fruits, including the strange-looking mangosteen, the spikey rambutan and the pungently fragrant durian.
 Because of Vĩnh Long's extensive network of waterways, these fruits and many other items can be purchased for mere pennies from the huge water-based squadron of floating merchants.

 Traveling by water is a common practice here for such mundane tasks as grocery shopping as well as getting to restaurants and tourist attractions located on small islets accessible only by boat.
 Tourist infrastructure is still in its infancy here, but comfortable lodging and great food can be had for very reasonable prices.

 Transportation

 Located approximately 135 km southwest of Hồ Chí Minh City, Vĩnh Long is easily accessible by bus, van or car using National Route 1 and the Mỹ Thuận Bridge.
+Air travel is served by Cần Thơ International Airport which is approximately 40 km south of Vĩnh Long.
+However, the province would also use Hồ Chí Minh City's Tân Sơn Nhất International Airport too.

+Tourism

+An Bình Island

+An Bình Island (Cù lao An Bình), situated on the Tiền River, covers about 60 km² and is known for fertile orchards, homestays, and community-based tourism.